DametoData/Talk_Law_Brazil_Open_Source/README.md

 - Create a new repl on Replit.com.
 - Clone this repository into your repl.
+- pip install -r requirements.txt
-- Modify the URL in the code to point to your repl's URL.
+- Modify the URLs in the code to point to your repl's URL.

 ### 2. Configure OpenAI API Key